Man using laptop. ADSL concept

 Is ADSL still available in Australia?

-ADSL is still available in Australia, but it’s becoming increasingly rare.
+ADSL is no longer widely available in Australia.
 In areas where the NBN has been rolled out, ADSL services are being discontinued.

 Most Australians have already switched to an NBN plan for their home phone and internet.
 The exception to this is in some rural locations, where fixed-line NBN connections haven’t been built.